t-d-k/LibreCrypt/docs/FAQ.md

 Carry out the following steps:

-1. Go to "Start -&gt; Settings -&gt; Control Panel -&gt; Administrative tools -&gt; Computer Management"
+1. Go to "Start -> Settings -> Control Panel -> Administrative tools -> Computer Management"
 1. Select "Disk Management"
 1. Right-click on the partition you have setup an encrypted and select "Change Drive Letter and Paths"
 1. Remove any drive letters associated with the partition